arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 We applied a variety of methods to explore the questions we posed in the first semester.
 Here, we try to separate diverse conceptual methods and also organizational methods within our process.

-### Narrative Techniques
+### Narrative Techniques / Speculative Design

-From several Brainstorming sessions and a large portion also induced by the literary and theatrical loops sessions, we discovered science fiction and climate fiction, as well as disaster fiction as a powerful artistic tool that also holds explorative potential for our research.
+Through several brainstorming sessions, and to a large extent induced by the literary and theatrical loop sessions, we discovered science fiction, climate fiction and disaster fiction as a powerful artistic tool with exploratory potential for our research.
+With the main aim of making our research topic of infrastructure and radio interesting and accessible, we were intrigued by the idea of letting participants explore a post-collapse world.
+Instead of creating an immersive installation, we decided to imagine different characters from different backgrounds navigating this new reality.
+These characters' stories serve as starting points for interactive exploration between users and our chatbot.
+Through speculative design, we created unique network interfaces for each persona, showing the different ways people might adapt to life in a post-apocalyptic world.
+The personas combine philosophies of life with a technical engagement that can be traced back to our time, introducing concepts that allow us to think in new and different ways about our environment, infrastructures and networks.

 #### Disaster Fiction / Science Fiction

 Disaster fiction serves as an analytic tool that lends itself to the method of Infrastructure Inversion (Francis Hunger) TODO

 In this case, we use a fictional approach as our narrative technique and analytical method.
 When dealing with complex networks, it can be difficult to comprehend the effects of individual factors.
 Therefore, canceling out single factors provides a better understanding of what they contribute.
 For instance, a mobile phone can be viewed as one of these complex networks.
 Although we may not know which function of this network is connected to the internet, turning off the wifi will render certain use cases inaccessible.
 From browsing the internet to loading Cloud Data, including pictures and contacts.
-Scaling up, the entanglement of global networks can be studied through their disappearance.
-In this dystopian future, our narrative takes pace.
+Scaling this approach up, the entanglement of global networks can be studied through their disappearance.

 #### Non-linear storytelling

 As a chatbot served as our narrator, it has the inbuilt restriction of being merely reactive.
-Compared to a linear story unfolding to the reader, here much more power and control is given to the reader.
-The reader can ask questions and the chatbot will answer them.
+Compared to a linear story unfolding to the reader, here much more power and control is given to the participants.
+The participant can ask questions and the chatbot will answer them.
 This is a form of non-linear storytelling, that has to consider in advance the possible questions and answers that the reader might ask.
 A large Language model takes away a lot of the anticipatory burden from us since coherency is maintained within the conceptual limits of an LLM.
 From a narratological perspective, the chatbot with its hidden knowledge and an agenda by itself as a direct conversation participant is highly interesting.

+#### Knowledge Cluster

 Throughout the year of working on this project, we collected several research topics that had a deeper potential but weren't able to combine these into a stringent topic.
 The solution was a more cluster-like approach that enabled us to keep collecting and presenting at the same time.
 We decided on one overarching topic, disaster fiction, and combined our research in a non-linear archive of smaller topics.
 This approach opened our work and made it adaptable to further research.
 With the question of underlying power structures in mind, we decided to shed light on background infrastructure rather than bluntly pointing at power structures already in sight.

-#### Knowledge Cluster

 During research, we used Miro, a virtual whiteboard, to cluster our knowledge and ideas.
 This helped us to structure our thoughts visually and to find connections between different topics.
 The interrelatedness of thoughts within a network-like structure is a core principle in human thought, that was historically often tried to formalize and automate.
-A prominent example is the Zettelkasten Method (Niklas Luhmann) which is a method of knowledge management that uses a network of interconnected notes.
+A prominent example is the Zettelkasten Method (Niklas Luhmann) CITE? which is a method of knowledge management that uses a network of interconnected notes.
 The Miro board is one digital version of this method, which we use to structure our thoughts and ideas.
 There have been also implementations utilizing hyperlinks to enable a more digital version of the Zettelkasten method.

 Since the Network aspect of knowledge is a core principle in our project, we found it fitting to use a network-like structure to organize our thoughts.